We arrive at Playa Grande, yet another stunning slice of paradise on Costa Rica’s Pacific coastline.

 A fellow adventure traveller I met in Peru years ago ignited the desire.
 She’d grown up surfing in California with her dad, now lived and skied in Colorado and came to Costa Rica every year to get her surfing fix.

 Costa Rica always sounded so exotic.
 For me, it was like wanting something without really knowing what it is.
 The lure of faraway lands.

 And so, in 2019, JJ (my partner) and I, finally made it happen.

 The week-long surfing came at the end of our mountain biking adventure.
 It was the easy part of our trip, a wind down after the challenge of our coast to coast bike ride from the Caribbean coast on the east to the Pacific coast on the west.
 You can read all about our most adventurous mountain bike trip ever.

 Our Iguana Surf camp experience at Tamarindo Beach

 We’re not beginner surfers so we signed up for an Intermediate package with Iguana Surf at Tamarindo on Costa Rica’s north west coast.
 This meant we had a private instructor for our week-long stay.
-We could have surfed independently but we wanted the benefit of local knowledge as well as transport to surrounding beach breaks.
+We could have surfed independently but we wanted the benefit of local knowledge as well as access to surrounding beach breaks.

 We surfed at five different beaches – Playa Tamarindo, Playa Grande, Casitas, Playa Avellanas and Playa Langosta.
 To reach Casitas we had to catch a boat taxi across the river mouth, which looked shallow and easy enough to walk or paddle across, but it’s a popular hangout for crocodiles.
 Good to know.